50.6 million people are now considered fully vaccinated in the UK. That's nearly three quarters of the population.

 Ensure you cover how you intend to manage vaccination status record-keeping and what privacy standards you will put in place.
 Take account of legal aspects – such as potential discrimination in relation to vaccine refusal.
 Your policy should also consider how employees with a genuine medical reason that prevents vaccination are treated.

 Communicate with your team

 No one appreciates a policy being brought in, without warning, especially when it comes to vaccinations.
 Instead, sit down with your people to discuss why – and how – you will be rolling out the policy.
-Communicate relevant, reliable information about the Covid-19 vaccine, why your business is mandating or advising for it, and how the policy will be implemented.
+Communicate relevant, reliable information about the Covid-19 vaccine, why your business is advising it, and how the policy will be implemented.
 Ensure everyone in your team has lots of time to ask any questions they need to.

 Keep accurate records